-For purposes of clarification, the Election Officers are directed to cross off only names of voters who voted on a precinct ballot in the polling place at that precinct.
+For purposes of clarification, the Election Officers are directed to cross off only the names of voters who voted in the polling place at that precinct on a precinct ballot.
 Election Officers shall not track other precincts, Vote by Mail voters, or anything other than the prescribed duties as indicated in the Elections Code, Guide for Election Officers, the Election Officer Digest, and/or the Election Officer training classes.